“I wish I had known about ______ when my loved one got older.”

 DARTS Memory Café meets in Hastings every second Thursday of the month from 10-11:30 a.m. at Hastings Senior Center (310 River Street, Hastings, MN).

 DARTS knows many caregivers and former caregivers need more support these days.
 We are here to help you on this journey.
 Click the link below to find a caregiver support group near you.

 Changes for 2021

-Due to current health concerns regarding COVID-19, all caregiver support group meetings will be held remotely.
+Due to current health concerns regarding COVID-19, some caregiver support group meetings will be held remotely.
 Click here for more information.

-To receive a Zoom or phone meeting invitation, please call or send an email to Cheryl Peterson or Vicki Patterson (information below) by noon of the scheduled date.
+To receive a Zoom or phone meeting invitation to a virtual meeting, please call or send an email to Vicki Patterson (information below) by noon of the scheduled date.
 You may also call with questions or caregiver support at any time.